dfmadrid/bigreals/doc/irrationals.md

     console.log(op1.riemannZ(32));
     console.log(op2.gamma(64, 3));

-This functions will be complemented in future versions of bigReals with other related to prime numbers.
+These functions will be complemented in future versions of bigReals with other related to prime numbers.

 ***
 Next: [Comparison Functions](#comparison)&nbsp;&nbsp;&nbsp;Previous: [Number theory](#numbertheory)&nbsp;&nbsp;&nbsp;Top: [Contents](#contents)

 ###<a name="comparison">Comparison functions</a>

-To compare a bigReals number with a normal number or another bigReals number, you could use the function *cmp*, which will return 0 if both numbers are equal, 1 if the bigReals number is bigger than the operand or -1 otherwise:
+To compare a bigReals number with a normal number or another bigReals number, you could use the function **cmp**, which will return 0 if both numbers are equal, 1 if the bigReals number is bigger than the operand or -1 otherwise:

     var bigReals = require('bigreals');